arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 files on disk did not match the fastresume file.
 The ``error_code`` explains the reason why the resume file was rejected.

+If the error happend to a specific file, ``file`` is the path to it.
+If the error happened in a disk operation, ``operation`` is a NULL-terminated string of the name of that operation.
+``operation`` is NULL otherwise.

 ::

 	struct fastresume_rejected_alert: torrent_alert
 	{
 		// ...
 		error_code error;
+		std::string file;
+		char const* operation;
 	};